breakthru7/reactjs-login-boilerplate/README.md

 ### Components

 - Redux is used for state handling
-- API endpoint changed from api.constants.js
+- API endpoint settings from api.constants.js

 ### Installing